reactjs/react.dev/src/content/reference/react/cloneElement.md

 * `ref`: The original `element.ref`, unless it was overridden by `props.ref`.
 * `key`: The original `element.key`, unless it was overridden by `props.key`.

-Usually, you'll return the element from your component or make it a child of another element.
+Usually, you'll return the element from your Component or make it a child of another element.
 Although you may read the element's properties, it's best to treat every element as opaque after it's created, and only render it.

 #### Caveats {/*caveats*/}